jurits13/llm-learning-platform/README.md

-# LLM-Supported Web Development Learning Platform
+# LLM-Supported Learning Platform for Web Development Education

-This project is developed as a Bachelor's thesis project.
+This project was developed as part of a Bachelor's thesis.

-The goal is to create a web-based learning platform for web development where a Large Language Model (LLM) acts as a learning coach instead of simply generating full solutions.
-The platform provides exercises, allows students to submit answers, and generates reflective feedback to support deeper understanding.
+This project was developed as part of a Bachelor's thesis.
+Its goal is to build a web-based learning platform for web development where a Large Language Model (LLM) acts as a learning coach rather than a direct solution generator.
+Instead of immediately providing full code answers, the system guides learners using hints, reflective questions, debugging prompts, and small-step scaffolding.

 ## Thesis Context

 **Title:** Developing a Learning Platform for Web Development with LLM Support
 **Author:** Jüri Tsõmbaljuk
 **Supervisor:** Mohamad Gharib

+## Project Overview

+The platform allows a student to:

+- create a student profile
+- create a help session for a programming problem
+- submit a question, code snippet, and what they have already tried
+- continue the interaction as a multi-turn conversation
+- receive coaching-style LLM responses instead of direct full solutions

+The backend stores sessions and messages, including metadata about:

+- coaching level
+- prompt version
+- LLM model
+- whether a reply was filtered by policy

+The frontend provides a simple interface for creating a session and chatting with the coach.

+## Main Design Idea

+The core idea of the project is that the LLM should function as a **coach**, not just a code generator.

+The system aims to support:

+- scaffolding
+- reflection
+- metacognition
+- step-by-step reasoning
+- responsible use of LLMs in programming learning

+To support this, the backend includes:

+- structured prompt building
+- coaching level selection
+- lightweight progress assessment
+- policy filtering for overly direct replies
+- fallback responses for failures or filtered outputs

 ## Tech Stack

 ### Backend
-- Java 17+
+- Java 21
 - Spring Boot
-- Spring Web (REST API)
+- Spring Web
-- Spring Data JPA (Hibernate)
+- Spring Data JPA / Hibernate
-- Spring Validation
+- Jakarta Validation
-- Spring Security (currently open access)
+- Spring Security
-- Database: PostgreSQL (currently H2)
+- H2 database
+- OpenAI Java SDK
+- JUnit 5
+- MockMvc

-### Frontend (planned)
+### Frontend
+- React
+- Vite
+- Axios
-- Not implemented yet
+- CSS

+## Architecture Overview

+### Backend modules
+- **Controllers** – REST API endpoints
+- **Services** – business logic, LLM orchestration, coaching logic
+- **Repositories** – JPA access to database entities
+- **DTOs** – request and response models
+- **Entities** – `User`, `HelpSession`, `Message`
+- **LLM layer** – abstraction over OpenAI and stub implementation
+- **Policy layer** – filters overly direct or unsuitable LLM responses

+### Frontend flow
+1. Create a student user
+2. Create a help session
+3. Chat with the coach
+4. View coach replies and conversation history

-## API Endpoints
+## Backend API

 ### Health
-- `GET /api/health` → returns `OK`
+- `GET /api/health`

-### Exercises
-- `GET /api/exercises`
-- `GET /api/exercises/{id}`
-- `POST /api/exercises`
-- `PUT /api/exercises/{id}`
-- `DELETE /api/exercises/{id}`

 ### Users
 - `GET /api/users`